 Dental implants have undergone many positive advances in recent years.
 Our successes have dramatically increased, to the point where implant dentistry has become a constructive and simple alternative to conventional dental procedures.
-When a patient is missing one or more teeth, single dental implant-borne restorations can provide a functional esthetic result.
-Our newest materials can predictably match the structure, contour and lifelike qualities of natural dentition.
+When a patient is missing one or more teeth, single dental implants prove functional and the final restorations esthetic.
+The newest materials can predictably match the structure, contour and lifelike qualities of natural dentition.